 The Perseus Galaxy Cluster (Abell 426) is one of the most massive known objects in The Universe.
 It is a supercluster of galaxies with thousands of individual members located between 230-280 million light years away.
-The galaxies are located within a vast cloud of enveloping gas, the gas being much more massive than the total mass of the galaxies.
+The galaxies are located within a vast cloud of enveloping gas, the gas being much more massive than the total mass of the galaxies themselves.
 This area is very important for physicists testing the theory of relativity.

 It is clear from the red patches on the main Perseus galaxy itself (NGC 1275) slightly to left and bottom of this images centre (at the eight o’clock position) that something dramatic is happening inside this galaxy.